eryktr/iwsoj/iwsoj/docs/source/iwsoj.rst

 | If we want to add or change somenting in our program, we have to check, if all of required settings are set here.
-| Otherwise our program in compile time raises a lot of errors.
+| Otherwise our program would raise a lot of errors in compile time.

 .. automodule:: iwsoj.settings
    :members: